 Do not give up!
 Berries are a long game and year after year they will just come back bigger and better.

 My 2020 blueberry season was the year they took off.
 We harvested around 8lb of fresh berries.
 And this does not count for what was consumed right off the plants.
-I didn't keep track of previous season but I guarantee you it wasn't half that.
+I didn't keep track of the previous season but I guarantee you it wasn't even half that.